 Despite the consolidation trend over the past 10 years, the markets for our products are highly competitive, with competition occurring on the basis of price, technical expertise, timeliness of delivery, contractual terms, previous installation history and reputation for quality and reliability.
 Timeliness of delivery, quality and the proximity of service centers are important considerations for our aftermarket products and services.
 In geographic regions where we are positioned to provide a quick response, customers have traditionally relied on us, rather than our competitors, for aftermarket products relating to our highly engineered and customized products.
 However, aftermarket competition for standard products has increased.
 Price competition tends to be more significant for OEMs than aftermarket services and generally has been increasing.
-In the aftermarket portion of our service business, we compete against large and well-established national or global competitors and, in some markets, against smaller regional and local companies, as well as the inhouse maintenance departments of our end user customers.
+In the aftermarket portion of our service business, we compete against large and well-established national or global competitors and, in some markets, against smaller regional and local companies, as well as the in-house maintenance departments of our end user customers.
 In the sale of aftermarket products and services, we benefit from our large installed base of pumps and valves, which require maintenance, repair and replacement parts.
 In the petroleum industry, the competitors for aftermarket services tend to be the customers' own in-house capabilities.
-In other industries, except the nuclear power industry, the competitors for aftermarket services tend to be local independent repair shops.
-Low cost replicators of spare parts are competitors for spare parts for all industries except for the nuclear power industry.
+In other industries, except the nuclear power industry, the competitors for spare parts for all industries except for the nuclear power industry.
 We possess certain competitive advantages in the nuclear power industry due to our "N Stamp," a prerequisite to serve customers in that industry, and our considerable base of proprietary knowledge.